Your School's Whatsapp Group - Join Us now

 • B. jump the fence to see Olivia

-• C. shout be seen and heard by Olivia
+• C. shout to be seen and heard by Olivia

 • D. fortify himself against any denial to see Olivia